-Since I became an independent writing consultant and editor in 2016, I’ve worked with more than 30 tenure-track and tenured professors in disciplines including anthropology, architectural history, design history, comparative literature, English literature, the environmental humanities, geography, international law, and sociology, as well as with graduate students and writers of literary nonfiction.
-I’ve worked with writers as they drafted and revised book manuscripts that were published by or are forthcoming from Bloomsbury, Cambridge University Press, Columbia University Press, Duke University Press, University of Nevada Press, University of Virginia Press, and Yale University Press.
+I’ve worked with writers as they drafted and revised book manuscripts that have been published by or are forthcoming from Bloomsbury, Cambridge University Press, Columbia University Press, Duke University Press, Princeton University Press, University of Virginia Press, and Yale University Press, among others.

 While teaching in the Writing Center, I learned that conversation is one of the best ways to clarify thought, inspire substantive revision, and empower writers to improve their work.
 After earning my PhD in literary studies from the English department at the University of Wisconsin in 2014, I spent two years as a postdoc at UCLA.
 There I coordinated a Mellon Sawyer Seminar in which participants workshopped scholarly essays that were later published in The Routledge Companion to the Environmental Humanities (2017), an interdisciplinary anthology that I co-edited with Ursula K. Heise and Jon Christensen.

 During the process of discussing first drafts, commenting on revised drafts, and editing the anthology, I came to realize that the strategies I had developed to support students in the Writing Center not only transferred to such collaboration with faculty, but also met a need.
 I saw that I could empower excellent writers and scholars whose work I admire.
 I became an academic writing coach in order to help such writers produce their best work and cultivate sustainable and rewarding writing habits while doing so.